11 min read

 Keep in mind that content strategies aren’t eternally tied to a particular channel.
 You can repurpose content throughout different channels, thereby giving Google a chance to crawl the content again.
 For instance, you can repurpose an article on your website for LinkedIn and make a video for YouTube.

 Getting your content seen is just as important as creating quality and attractive content.
-Education-based inbound marketing is the best way to ensure you don't spend millions of hours developing content but never reach the prospective students.
+A focused inbound education marketing strategy is the best way to ensure you don’t spend millions of hours developing content but never reach the right prospective students.

-And as siloed as inbound marketing for colleges and universities may seem, the people who need your services frequent the same channels when they're looking for nail polish, shoes, or a baseball cap.
-Your job is to develop content that sets you apart from your competitors and use the methods of advertising we've discussed to rise above the online scramble for attention.
+And as siloed as inbound marketing for colleges and universities may seem, the people who align with your programs frequent the same channels when they’re looking for nail polish, shoes, or a baseball cap.
+Your job is to develop content that sets you apart from your competitors and use the methods of advertising we’ve discussed to rise above the online scramble for attention.

-Sonority Group specializes in higher education marketing, and we have the skills and software needed to run these targeted marketing campaigns for you.
-Let's chat!
+Sonority Group specializes in higher education marketing, and we have the experience and insane technology needed to run these targeted marketing campaigns for you.
+Let’s chat!

-Inbound marketing focuses on creating valuable content tailored to specific audiences, attracting them naturally to your brand or institution.
+Inbound marketing focuses on providing content tailored to specific audiences, attracting them naturally to your brand or institution.
+The inbound methodology focuses on attracting prospective students through valuable content and strategic engagement, transforming traditional enrollment strategies into more effective practices.
 It involves strategies like content creation, SEO, and social media engagement.
 In contrast, outbound marketing involves pushing messages to a broad audience, often through traditional advertising methods like TV commercials or billboards.

 Inbound marketing allows educational institutions to attract prospective students, parents, and sponsors by providing relevant and valuable content.
+By targeting prospective families early in their decision-making process, institutions can build strong relationships and position themselves as valuable resources.
 By targeting specific demographics and addressing their needs, institutions can build trust and credibility, ultimately leading to increased enrollment and engagement.

 Social media advertising enables schools to target specific demographics and reach potential students where they spend their time online.
-Platforms like Facebook, Instagram, and LinkedIn offer powerful ad-targeting tools that can help institutions showcase their programs and offerings to interested individuals.
+Platforms like Facebook, Instagram, TikTok and LinkedIn offer powerful ad-targeting tools that can help institutions showcase their programs and offerings to interested individuals.
+Learn more about building a social media strategy for schools.

 SEM involves using paid advertising to appear in search engine results pages (SERPs).
+Appearing on the first page of the search engine results page (SERP) is crucial for attracting prospective students actively searching for educational programs.
 This allows schools to target users actively searching for educational programs or information, increasing visibility and driving relevant traffic to their websites.

 Programmatic and CTV advertising enables schools to reach potential students through targeted ads on various devices, including computers, mobile phones, and smart TVs.
 By leveraging data-driven insights, institutions can deliver personalized messages to specific audiences, increasing the effectiveness of their marketing campaigns.

 Retargeting involves displaying ads to users who have previously visited a website but did not take a desired action, such as filling out a contact form or enrolling in a program.
-By keeping their institution top-of-mind for these users as they browse the web, schools can increase the likelihood of conversion.
+Retargeting can help re-engage users who did not convert during their first contact with your website.
+By keeping your institution top-of-mind for these users as they browse the web, you can increase the likelihood of conversion.

 Content repurposing involves adapting existing content for different channels or formats to reach new audiences or reinforce key messages.
-Schools can repurpose blog posts, articles, or videos into social media posts, podcasts, or infographics, extending their content's lifespan and visibility.
+Repurposing relevant content across different channels can help extend its reach and impact.
+Schools can repurpose blog posts, articles, or videos into social media posts, podcasts, or infographics, extending their content’s lifespan and visibility.

-To get started with inbound marketing, schools can begin by identifying their target audience, creating valuable content that addresses their needs and interests, and leveraging various marketing channels to reach and engage prospective students.
+To get started with inbound marketing, schools can begin by identifying their target audience, creating content that addresses their needs and interests, and leveraging various marketing channels to reach and engage prospective students.
+Developing an effective content strategy is crucial for attracting and engaging prospective students through inbound marketing.
 Partnering with a reputable agency like us here at Sonority Group can also provide valuable support and guidance throughout the process.